 Automating contract signing and document collection

 Getting contracts signed manually is a 2-3 day process of chasing emails.
 DocuSeal automates the entire signature flow — send, sign, countersign, and file — triggered automatically when a client moves to the right stage in your CRM.
-It's open-source, self-hostable, and integrates directly with n8n and Make.
+It's open-source, self-hostable, and integrates through API and webhook-based workflows.
 For agencies onboarding multiple clients a month, this alone saves hours and dramatically improves the client experience.

 Pros